 The key actuarial assumptions are principally loss development factors and expected loss ratios.
 The selected loss development factors are based on a combination of the Company's historical loss experience and title industry loss experience.
 Expected loss ratios are estimated for each policy year based on the Company's own experience and title industry loss ratios.
 When updated data is incorporated into the actuarial models, the resulting loss development factors and expected loss ratios will likely change from the prior values.
-Changes in these values from 2011 through 2012 have been the result of actual Company and industry experience during the calendar year and not changes in assumptions.
+Changes in these values from 2011 through 2013 have been the result of actual Company and industry experience during the calendar year in addition to changes in assumptions for 2013.

-If one or more of the variables or assumptions used changed such that the Company's recorded loss ratio, or loss provision as a percentage of net title premiums, increased or decreased two loss ratio percentage points, the impact on after-tax income for the year ended December 31, 2012, would be as follows.
-Company management believes that using a sensitivity of two loss percentage points for the loss ratio provides a reasonable benchmark for analysis of the calendar year loss provision of the Company based on historical loss ratios by year.
+If one or more of the variables or assumptions used changed such that the Company's recorded loss ratio, or loss provision as a percentage of net title premiums, increased or decreased three loss ratio percentage points, the impact on after-tax income for the year ended December 31, 2013, would be as follows.
+Company management believes that using a sensitivity of three loss percentage points for the loss ratio provides a reasonable benchmark for analysis of the calendar year loss provision of the Company based on historical loss ratios by year.

-Increase in Loss Ratio of two percentage points \$(1,351,000)

-Decrease in Loss Ratio of two percentage points \$1,351,000
+Increase in Loss Ratio of three percentage points \$ (2,252,000) Decrease in Loss Ratio of three percentage points \$ 2,252,000

-Despite the variability of such estimates, management believes that, based on historical claims experience and actuarial analysis, the Company's reserves are adequate to cover claim losses resulting from pending and future claims for policies issued through December 31, 2012.
+Despite the variability of such estimates, management believes that, based on historical claims experience and actuarial analysis, the Company's reserves are adequate to cover claim losses resulting from pending and future claims for policies issued through December 31, 2013.
 The ultimate settlement of policy and contract claims will likely vary from the reserve estimates included in the Company's Consolidated Financial Statements.
 The Company continually reviews and adjusts its reserve estimates to reflect its loss experience and any new information that becomes available.
 There are no known claims that are expected to have a material adverse effect on the Company's financial position or operating results.